 There are so many gendered questions women are sick of answering: "Why are you still single?"
 "Are you really going out wearing that outfit?"
 "When are you going to have kids?"
 "How do you manage to balance work and family?"
 And my favorite: "When you get married, are you going to take your husband’s last name?"

 It’s a longstanding tradition for women to change their surnames to match their partner’s once they get married.
 A 2015 survey found that only 22 percent of women married in recent years have kept their maiden names.

 However, a small segment of men does decide to change their names after they get married.
 (I personally know of, well, one.)
 Researchers out of Portland State University were curious about just who these husbands were.
 In other words, what kind of guy would take his wife's last name?
 Their study, which focused on the likelihood a man would change his name based on his level of education, were published in the Journal of Family Issues in May.

-To get some better understanding on what they consider “[o]ne of the most persistent gendered aspects of modern heterosexual marriage,” the study’s authors analyzed the national survey responses of 877 men who were married or previously married.
+To get a better understanding of what they consider “[o]ne of the most persistent gendered aspects of modern heterosexual marriage,” the study’s authors analyzed the national survey responses of 877 men who were married or previously married.
 They found that in their sample, only 27—or 3 percent—changed their name.
-Of those, 25 dropped their last name to take their wife's, while the other two went with the classic but cumbersome hyphenation.
+Of those, 25 dropped their last name to take their wives', while the other two went with the classic but cumbersome hyphenation.

 Interestingly, when researchers looked at the reported education levels of the men who decided to change their names, none of them had advanced degrees.
-In fact, as men’s education increased, the odds of taking on their wife’s name decreased.
+In fact, as men’s education increased, the odds of taking on their wives' names decreased.

 “Among men with less than a high school degree, 10.3 percent reported making a nontraditional surname choice in marriage,” they wrote.
 “Among men with a high school degree but no college, this percentage is 3.6, and among men with any college, only 2 percent changed their name in marriage.”